thevik/todo/README.md

 your all todo will be wooped (removed) when refreshed, I dont got a database

+pretty weird that double click option to delete doesnt work on mobile

 ###  This site is published at https://thevik.github.io/todo/